datumbox/dapi-model-versioning/README.md

 - The number of methods increases multiplicatively with each version, dataset and recipe combination.
 - Can lead to a lot of legacy code.
 - It's a nonsolution.
 It does not really addresses the Versioning problem.

+### Release plan

+The key components of the proposal should be independently adapted and implemented by the maintainers of each domain library.
+The degree to which the optional components will be adopted can vary and depends on the needs of each domain.
+Since we currently don't have an agreed way to handle interdependencies between domain libraries, any of the proposed utilities adopted can live in multiple domain repos and can move on a common repo if such is introduced on the future.

 ## Next steps